John Isner: Early life

 Isner was born on April 26, 1985, in Greensboro, North Carolina, to Robert and Karen Isner.
 He has two older brothers, Jordan and Nathan.

 Isner started playing tennis at the age of 9 and did not take the sport seriously until the age of 11.
 He played for his high school of Walter Hines Page Senior High School where he helped lead them to a state championship in 2001.
 He also played in 10 junior tournaments which included the 2002 US Open (losing in the second round to eventual champion Richard Gasquet) and the 2002 Orange Bowl.
 He also made the finals of a tournament in Tulsa, Oklahoma, losing to Brian Baker.

 College career

-Coming out of high school in 2003 as a heavily sought-after prospect, Isner was recruited by the University of Georgia Bulldogs.
+Coming out of high school in 2003 as a heavily sought-after prospect, Isner was recruited by the University of Georgia Bulldogs, majoring in speech communication.
 He was dominant in college, compiling a win-loss record of 143–28 in singles and 140–27 in doubles.
 He was ranked the top tennis player in the country on a number of occasions and won multiple tournaments.
 Some highlights from his college career include winning the 2005 NCAA doubles title partnering with Antonio Ruiz-Rosales, winning the 2007 team event against Illinois and reaching the 2007 NCAA singles finals where he lost to Somdev Devvarman of Virginia in three sets.
 He ended his college career after his singles final loss and team win in 2007 and turned professional.